🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Investment banks and large brokerages often have a division known as a block house.
 These block houses run dark pools, which are called such because the public can’t see the trades they’re making until at least a day after they’ve been executed.

 Dark pools have been growing in popularity.
 In 2020, there were more than 50 dark pools registered with the Securities and Exchange Commission (SEC) in the United States.
-In April 2022, dark pools executed about 13.5% of all US equity trades, according to an analysis by Rosenblatt Securities.
+At the end of 2023, dark pools executed about 15% of all U.S. equity trades.

 Smaller Trades Are Used to Hide Block Trades